ozntel/file-tree-alternative/README.md

 ### Folder Pane

--   You can see the `number of notes` each folder within the `folders` view.
+-   You can see the `number of notes` each folder under the `folders` view.
 You have an option if you want to see the number for notes or total files.
 You can also turn this function off completely.

     <img src="https://raw.githubusercontent.com/ozntel/file-tree-alternative/main/images/number-of-notes.png" width="180"></img>